ClaireK01/CarRentalSytem/CarRentalSytem/README.md

 > Database

-The file located at sql_lite/CarRental.db is a database with pre-registered users.
+The file located at sql_lite/CarRental.db is a database with pre-registered users and cars.

 In order to use it, all you need to do is :
 - Either copy and paste the file at the following path: C:\sql_lite\CarRental.db.